oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

 #### Group report
 - [ ] If they are not excluded yet, re-inspect the individual visual report of the three scans with the highest mean FD and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).

-- [ ] If they are not excluded yet, re-inspect the individual visual report of the three scans with the highest temporal signal-to-noise ratio (tSNR) and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).
+- [ ] If they are not excluded yet, re-inspect the individual visual report of the three scans with the highest tSNR and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).

+- [ ] If they are not excluded yet, re-inspect the individual visual report of the three scans with the lowest SNR and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).

 ### Resting-state